-The Village of Derby Line and Stanstead Quebec have an interlocking agreement for wastewater treatment.
+The Village of Derby Line and Stanstead Quebec have an Interlocal agreement for wastewater treatment.
 Derby Line's wastewater is treated at the wastewater treatment plant in Stanstead, and Derby Line pays half the cost of the operations of this plant.
 The plant in Stanstead was built in 1965 to handle Stanstead's wastewater.
 The plant was upgraded and expanded in 1981 when Derby Line signed on and was officially opened on May 25, 1982.
 The plant provides primary and secondary treatment.
-Operation costs are shared between Stanstead and Derby Line on a pro rated basis according to usage.
+Operation costs are shared between Stanstead and Derby Line.
 There is adequate capacity for the future.
+A major upgrade is planned for 2020, and a new Interlocal agreement is in the works.